Political Contributions Policy and Procedures

-Corporate political contributions are made pursuant to the Company's Delegation of Authority, as established by the Board of Directors, which requires that all corporate contributions be reviewed and approved by the Senior Vice President-Corporate Relations or the Vice President-Public Affairs.
+Corporate political contributions are made pursuant to the Company's Delegation of Authority, as established by the Board of Directors, which requires that all corporate contributions be reviewed and approved by the Senior Vice President-Corporate Relations or the Assistant Vice President-Public Affairs.
 The aggregate budget for corporate political contributions is determined annually by the Senior Vice President-Corporate Relations and the Chief Executive Officer.

 In addition, a multi-step process is used to determine how the budget for corporate political contributions is spent.
-This process consists of a Company's State Public Affairs Director making contribution requests to his or her Vice President-Public Affairs for review and approval.
+This process consists of a Company's State Public Affairs Director making contribution requests to his or her Assistant Vice President-Public Affairs for review and approval.
 Before contributions are made, a third party vendor validates the donation complies with applicable finance laws.

 Finally, Union Pacific's Board of Directors receives annual briefings on corporate-wide political spending and, as part of its oversight role, the Corporate Governance and Nominating Committee reviews, at least annually, the Company's political contributions.

-Click here for a list of the Company's 2017 contributions to state and local candidates, political committees and political organizations, including tax exempt organizations, and payments to influence the outcome of ballot measures.
+Click here for a list of the Company's 2018 mid-year contributions to state and local candidates, political committees and political organizations, including tax exempt organizations, and payments to influence the outcome of ballot measures.
 The Company does not make independent political expenditures to support or oppose any candidate or political party.